 The buyers testified (by declaration) that they would not have purchased the property if they had known about the prior lawsuits.
 The Appellate court concluded there was a triable issue of fact regarding whether Samuelson was obligated to disclose the two lawsuits.

 What this case illustrates is that when a seller makes the judgment call about what is material to the buyers, it can backfire.
 It is what the buyer feels affects the desirability and value of the condominium that gives rise to a legitimate dispute.

 Here, the seller clearly disclosed the defect itself, but failed to disclose that the defect (water intrusion and flooding) had been so severe as to warrant two lawsuits from the owners.
 Had the buyers known, they could have reviewed the pleadings and discovered that the repairs were possibly insufficient.
 With that information, the buyers could have either backed out of the transaction with a justified excuse or negotiated a deeper discount or repair credit.
 Seller’s failure to disclose the lawsuits removed that choice from buyers.

-The Law Office of Peter N. Brewer serves the legal needs of homeowners, real estate and mortgage brokers, agents, brokerages, title companies, developers, investors, other real estate professionals and their clients.
+Brewer Offord & Pedersen LLP serves the legal needs of homeowners, real estate and mortgage brokers, agents, brokerages, title companies, developers, investors, other real estate professionals and their clients.
 The firm also represent clients in debt collection, breach of contract matters, and other litigation and transactional work.
 The firm’s client range from homeowners, brokers and lenders based in Santa Clara County, San Mateo County, San Francisco County, as well as throughout other counties in California.
-You can contact us at: 2501 Park Blvd., 2nd Floor, Palo Alto, CA 94306, Ph: (650) 327-2900, Fax: (650) 327-5959, or on the web at: http://www.brewerfirm.com
+You can contact us at: 2501 Park Blvd., 2nd Floor, Palo Alto, CA 94306, Ph: (650) 327-2900, Fax: (650) 327-5959, or on the web at: https://www.brewerfirm.com